 POST-SOVIET PHANTASMAGORIA

-In addition to our regular group departures to Turkmenistan, we also offer bespoke tour services for private travel parties and lone wolves alike.
-As a traveller-oriented boutique operator, tailored short trips and bespoke adventures are our bread and butter.
-Get in touch for more info on our customised journeys to Turkmenistan
+In addition to our regular group departures to Turkmenistan, we also offer tailored services for private travel parties and lone wolves alike.
+Get in touch for more info on our customised Turkmenistan Tours

 DAY 1 to DAY 2 – Ashgabat